- Age group: skiers between 7-16 years of age

 - Goal: Skiers gain the important life skills of independence, discipline, work ethic, how to fail, how to succeed, commitment, teamwork, sportsmanship, and goal setting while gaining an understanding of the fundamentals of alpine skiing; can navigate slalom and giant slalom courses, and be able to handle any terrain the mountain may offer.
 Skiers are also afforded the opportunity to try out the Nordic Ski Jump and learn the skill of ski jumping.

-- Practices: The Junior Alpine Team meets twice weekly (Wednesdays & Fridays, 5 - 7pm) for 8 weeks, starting January 8 and running through February.
+- Practices: The Junior Alpine Team meets twice weekly (Wednesdays & Fridays, 5:30 - 7:30pm) for 8 weeks, starting in early January.

 - Registration Fee: $100